 Yes, I know you are probably not going to buy a sofa as a holiday gift, but there’s more to these shops than furniture.
 Both are packed with smalls sprinkled throughout the shops.
 Unique one-of-a-kind vintage treasures for just about any hard to buy for person on your list.
 Not going to be anywhere near Chicago?
 Check out their Instagram feeds.
 Both shops are constantly showing off their newest treasures and will happily ship.

 So what if, god forbid, your hard to buy for a person who doesn’t like vintage?
 Gotcha covered there too!

 One of my new favorite places to shop online and via Instagram is a boutique called Relish in New Orleans.
 I own two pieces of their jewelry — one being the swan necklace, the other this butterfly bracelet (but I bought the last one #sorrynotsorry).
-There’s a bunch of other designs in the collection though.
+There are a bunch of other designs in the collection though.
 Check them out.
-I’m also digging this cute tray (plus it’s on sale — there’s only 3 left).
+I’m also digging this cute tray (plus it’s on sale — there are only 3 left).